DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 In order to be added to the FCP group:

-1. Sign up to SonarCloud with your GitHub account
+1. Sign up to SonarCloud
-1. Contact one of Defra's Principal Developers to be added to the FCP group
+1. Contact one of the Sonar admins via the `#sonar-support` Slack channel and request to be added to the `Farming and Countryside Programme` group, providing your email address used to sign in.

+> Note: you must have signed into SonarCloud at least once before you can be added to a group.

 ## Azure DevOps (ADO)